The National Election Office Logo

 or

-In the case of a candidate without a personal identifier
+in the case of a candidate without a personal identification number, the type and number of his / her official identification document

 Name of the notifier